wir35/dual-defect-289/manual.md

 | Regen | Use regen knobs to get echo feedback from 1 or 2. |
 | Bal   | Mix dry and wet signals. |

-#### 03 Stereo Delay
+#### 03 New Stereo Delay

-Simple stereo delay up to 500ms with left and right times both adjustable.
-Includes a low pass filter on both channels.
+Like New Delay, but includes a low pass filter on both channels.

 | Control | Usage |
 |-------|------------------------------------